lsst/dp1_lsst_io/docs/tutorials/portal/103/portal-103-4.rst

         AND cv.expMidptMJD > 60631 AND cv.expMidptMJD < 60637
         AND src.band = 'i'

-If a lightcurve appears in the left panel instead of a coverage HIPS map as shown in Figure 1, click the tab that says “Coverage”.
+If a lightcurve appears in the left panel instead of a coverage HIPS map as shown in Figure 1, click the tab that says “Coverage” to display the HIPS map.

 **4. Review the two-table join results.**
 Notice that this join is not one-to-one: there are multiple individual sources returned that are matched to the same visit.